-Committee on the Elimination of Racial Discrimination (CERD) CERD In 2002, CERD adopted General Recommendation No.29 on the term "descent" in article 1(1) of the Convention.
-The General Recommendation reaffirmed that caste- based discrimination falls within the scope of the Convention and therefore constitutes an effective framework to improve analysis and reporting on
+General Comment No. 29 on descent-based discrimination - 2002 In 2002, CERD adopted General Recommendation No.29 on the term "descent" in article 1(1) of the Convention.
+The General Recommendation reaffirmed that castebased discrimination falls within the scope of the Convention and therefore constitutes an effective framework to improve analysis and reporting on governments' performance.
+Affected countries are now obliged to report to the CERD Committee taking into consideration the specific recommendations made by the Committee.
+Below are some abstracts from the General Recommendation: